Studies

 A study published in Nature in June estimated that, based on the available evidence (including behavioral indicators and neurophysiological measures) a rainbow trout killed by air asphyxiation experiences around 10 minutes of moderate to intense suffering.
 The authors noted that even 60 seconds of air exposure was enough to trigger a negative physiological response greater than that caused by longer-lasting stressors like handling and crowding.

-The fact that oxygen is nonetheless not considered a core part of animal welfare is a blind spot, said Jacquet, who has also pointed out that the idea that fish don’t feel pain has been historically driven by commercial seafood interests.
+The fact that oxygen is not considered a core part of animal welfare is a mistake, said Jacquet, who is also a vocal advocate for reducing fish consumption.
+Jacquet has suggested that the idea that fish don’t feel pain has been historically driven by fishing interests, though these claims have been met with some skepticism.

 Until the early 2000s, little scientific work had gone into answering the question either way.
 But in 2003, a researcher named Lynne Sneddon published research showing that fish had nociceptors — the neurons that help detect damage to the body.
 Other research has also shown that fish will show behaviors associated with pain, including rubbing areas injected with acid against the gravel, or avoiding areas of tanks where they’d received electric shocks.